What is HSP?

 Claim Your Shine comes straight from my heart.

-I had to live it myself to be able to stand there.
+I had to live it myself to get where I am today.

 This could be your moment too.